 Iced lattes are great because you can customise them to exactly how you like.

 Start by filling a glass 2/3 with ice cubes to get the glass down to temperature.
 Then, prepare your espresso as per the brew recipe.
-We would always recommend using an espresso or a ristretto (a shorter, more concentrated espresso) for this as it give a great and well-rounded taste while still being cool enough to be refreshing.
+We would always recommend using an espresso or a ristretto (a shorter, more concentrated espresso) for this as it gives a great and well-rounded taste while still being cool enough to be refreshing.

 Once the espresso is ready, we’re onto the milk.

 Pour your milk over the ice until it’s covered.
-What’s great about an ice latte is that you can use whatever type of milk you fancy.
+What’s great about an iced latte is that you can use whatever type of milk you fancy.
 Oat or almond milk gives a rich, nutty flavour and full fat or semi-skimmed cow’s milk makes for a creamier beverage.